Services at Newcastle Cathedral

 5.30 pm Mondays, Tuesdays, Wednesdays, and Thursdays during term time

 The Cathedral Choir (or sometimes a visiting Choir) takes the principal part in this service, in which Psalms are sung, two readings are taken from the bible, the Song of Mary (Magnificat), the Song of Simeon (Nunc dimittis) and an anthem are sung, and prayers offered.
 The congregation is invited to listen and let the music lift up the heart to God.
 The traditional language of the Book of Common Prayer is used.
 This service lasts between 40 minutes (weekdays) to 1 hour (Sundays).

 8.30 am Daily, except Fridays when at 7.30 am

-5.30 pm Wednesdays (also Mondays, Tuesdays, Thursdays, and Fridays out of term); 4.00 pm Sundays out of term
+5.30 pm Fridays (also Mondays, Tuesdays, Wednesdays and Thursdays out of term); 4.00 pm Sundays out of term

 This is a quiet reflective service of psalms, bible readings and prayers.
 Modern language is used, except on Sunday evenings out of term.
 It lasts 20-30 minutes.

 8.00 am Mondays – Fridays, 9.00 am Saturdays; also 8.00 am Sundays (Book of Common Prayer), Wednesdays 10.30 am, and Tuesdays and Thursdays 12.30 pm

 Again this is a said service, quiet and reflective.
 As at the Sung Eucharist, there are bible readings and prayers before we share the sacrament, recalling the Last Supper.
 This service is in modern language, except at 8.00 am on Sundays when the traditional Book of Common Prayer is used.
 These services last about 30 minutes.

 For this month’s services and music list please click on the link below.